madeline-michaelis/16S_chtc/README.md

 get *
 exit
 ```
+# Next steps

+The `.qza` (artefacts) and `qzv` (vizualisations) can be opened using the Qiime2 View website (https://view.qiime2.org/).
+From your laptop, where you downloaded your CHTC results files, drag and drop them onto the qiime2 View website to view the plots, tables, etc.
+The `qza` files are actually zipped files, so you can also unzip them like a regular .zip file.

 ## Special Considerations
 * Do not include any personal information in the data input into the pipeline.